gtheler/thesis/110-sds/sds.md

 ```
 ::::

 Once again, these ASCII-based progress bars can be parsed by the calling entity and then present it back to the user.
-For example,\ [figure @sec-caeplex-progress] shows how the web-based GUI CAEplex shows progress inside an Onshape tab.
+For example,\ [figure @fig-caeplex-progress] shows how the web-based GUI CAEplex shows progress inside an Onshape tab.

 Since FeenoX uses PETSc (and SLEPc), command-line options can be passed from FeenoX to PETSc.
 The only difference is that since FeenoX follows the POSIX standard regarding options and PETSc does not, double dashes are required instead of PETSc' single-dash approach.
 That is to say, instead of `-ksp_monitor` one would have to pass `--ksp_monitor` (see [section @sec-simple] for details about the input files):